FreeWebSubmission.com The Impact of Sugar on Health: A Comprehensive Exploration

 Heart Disease

 Excessive sugar intake has been linked to an increased risk of heart disease.
-Sugar can contribute to obesity, inflammation, high blood pressure, and dyslipidemia, all of which are risk factors for cardiovascular disease.
+Sugar can contribute to obesity, inflammation, high blood pressure, and dyslipidemia, all risk factors for cardiovascular disease.

 Scientific Evidence: